Adityapratapsingh28/Farm_Health_FOSSHACK-24/README.md

 <img width="373" alt="graph" src="https://github.com/user-attachments/assets/362127fb-cde2-4efa-bb55-f24fe9580b2e">

-## Future Scope and Scalability 🚀
+## Future Scope and Scalability & Contribution 🚀
-- We will include more dataset of different plants so the farmers can predict different plants disease.
+- include more dataset of different plants so the farmers can predict different plants disease.
-- We will add more languages such as bengali , marathi , bhojpuri , telegu , malayalam etc according to the location of the user.
+- add more languages such as bengali , marathi , bhojpuri , telegu , malayalam etc according to the location of the user.
-- We will add a weather warning system for farmers that will warn farmer a day before of heavy rainfall or bad weather to reduce loss.
+- add a weather warning system for farmers that will warn farmer a day before of heavy rainfall or bad weather to reduce loss.
-- We will add a chatbot which is available on difffernet languages to ease communication.
+- add a chatbot which is available on difffernet languages to ease communication.
-- We will add more fertilizer reviews to the website which will help farmers to buy good fertilizer that will not harm their crops.
+- add more fertilizer reviews to the website which will help farmers to buy good fertilizer that will not harm their crops.